Skip to main content

 Storing your colostrum supplement

-The brands we discuss here say little about colostrum storage.
-The only direction we found was NOW Foods’ recommendation to keep your powder in a “cool, dry place after opening.”
-However, based on a 2022 study on storage-related changes in colostrum, we suggest parking your supplement in the refrigerator to slow or prevent degradation of its health effects.
+Supplements, in general, should be kept in cool, dry conditions.
+Apart from that, colostrum brands say little about storage conditions.
+However, based on a 2022 study on storage-related changes in colostrum, if you’re using a powder supplement, we suggest parking it in the refrigerator to slow or prevent degradation of its health effects.

 Other considerations concerning colostrum powder

-If you prefer powders in bulk, you should know that serving volumes vary from brand to brand:
+Also, if you prefer powders in bulk, you should know that serving volumes — and their corresponding weights — vary from brand to brand:

-• ARMRA: roughly half a teaspoon (1g) of Unflavored powder, but more (2g) for flavored variants
+• ARMRA: roughly half a teaspoon (1g) of Unflavored powder, but more (at least 2g) for flavored variants

-• WonderCow: two scoops, which is a little under two teaspoons (2g for Unflavored and 2.4g for Elderberry)
+• WonderCow: two scoops, which is a little under two teaspoons (2g for Unflavored and 2.4g or more for flavored variants)

 Best overall and best-tasting